Shared Resources

 The Duke Regional Biocontainment Laboratory (RBL) was established with funding from the National Institutes of Health (NIH) to support basic research aimed at developing drugs, diagnostics, and vaccines for emerging and reemerging infections, as well as biodefense.
 The RBL features a comprehensive safety and operations program, providing state-of-the-art biocontainment facilities for BSL2 and BSL3 research.
 Since its commissioning in 2007, the RBL has received partial support for construction and renovations from the NIH (UC6-AI058607 and G20-AI167200), and facility support from the NIH (UC7-AI180254).

-The Duke RBL supports basic research programs and has collaborative Core units that focus on Immunology and Virology.
+The Duke RBL supports basic research programs and houses three collaborative Core units: Immunology, Pathogens and Animal Models.
 These units are available to Duke faculty and their collaborators as fee-for-service service centers.
-Through any of these units users can receive safety/security training, animal model support, and use of the containment environment.
-These units can be utilized separately or all together to provide comprehensive study support (regulatory compliance, study design, study execution, and data analysis).
+Through any of these units users can receive safety/security training, and use of the containment environment.
+These units can be utilized individually or as a combined system to offer comprehensive study support covering regulatory compliance, study design, execution, and data analysis.

 Director, Herman Staats, PhD